Medically reviewed by Drugs.com. Last updated on May 26, 2022.

 Tell your doctor if you are also using other medicines for your COPD.
 Your doctor may want you to stop using the medicine and use it only during a severe COPD attack.
 Follow your doctor's instructions on how you should take your medicine.

-Do not use any other asthma medicine or medicine for breathing problems without talking to your doctor. salmeterol should not be used with other inhalers that contain budesonide and formoterol combination (Symbicort®), fluticasone and salmeterol combination (e.g., Advair® Diskus®, Advair® HFA), formoterol (Foradil® Aerolizer®, Perforomist™), or arformoterol (Brovana™).
+Do not use any other asthma medicine or medicine for breathing problems without checking first with your doctor.
+Salmeterol should not be used with other inhalers that contain arformoterol (Brovana™), budesonide and formoterol combination (Symbicort®), fluticasone and salmeterol combination (Advair® Diskus®, Advair® HFA), formoterol (Foradil® Aerolizer®, Perforomist™), or indacaterol (Arcapta® Neohaler®).

 Talk to your doctor or get medical care right away if: